-- The budget should be commensurate with the structure of the project and the quality of the preliminary data.
-For example, a project requesting \$1.5m where the results will not be apparent until the 3rd year should have excellent preliminary data.
-A project requesting \$1.5 with interim steps with results would not need the same level of preliminary data, nor would a \$300,000 project. - If preliminary data is not available at the time of submission, it can be collected as initial milestone(s) with well-defined, quantifiable go/no-go criteria. - Specific criteria (e.g., achieve required specificity, sensitivity, recruitment, target engagement, etc.) should be met to allow the project to proceed. - Funds will be granted only for direct costs that are appropriate and justifiable for the work proposed. - Funds cannot be used for equipment or computer purchases unless prior written approval from the Institute has been obtained. - Funds cannot be used for administrative or indirect costs or for salaries for people who already receive salaries from their institutions. - Travel expenses to scientific conferences/meetings to present work can be included in the budget. - Each item and its cost must be clearly described in the budget (at the Proposal stage only). - The amount granted may not be for the full amount requested if the review committee only recommends part of the grant for funding. - Up to 35% of the funds can be used for unique international resources (e.g., in-licensing IP, supporting a co-applicant or collaborator).
+- Up to \$300,000 per project over up to 18 months, as determined by the Institute - Funds will be granted only for direct costs that are appropriate and justifiable for the work proposed. - Funds cannot be used for equipment or computer purchases unless prior written approval from the Institute has been obtained.

+- Funds cannot be used for administrative or indirect costs or for salaries for people who already receive salaries from their institutions. - Travel expenses to scientific conferences/meetings to present work and publication costs associated with the awarded projected can be included in the budget. - Each item and its cost must be clearly described in the budget (at the Proposal stage only). - The amount granted may not be for the full amount requested if the review committee only recommends part of the grant for funding. - Up to 35% of the funds can be used for unique international resources (e.g., in-licensing IP, supporting a co-applicant or collaborator).